 Washington, DC, USA

-Program: This is the annual face-to-face meeting of the Crop Composition Working Group, which meets to discuss current data uploads, future events, and possible improvements with the software.
+This was the annual face-to-face meeting of the Crop Composition Working Group, which meets to discuss current data uploads, future events, and possible improvements with the software.